 • Other contributing causes (for example: a burned-out light bulb in the area causing poor visibility).

-A corrective action plan would provide recommendations as a means to reduce the possibility of a continued issue and/or recurrence of the incident details.
+A corrective action plan provides recommendations to reduce the risk of recurring incidents.
 The recommendations would result from an effective analysis of the facts collected and documented in the incident report.

 Elements of an effective corrective action plan could include:

-• Occupational Health & Safety training for employees
+• Providing occupational health & safety training for employees

-• Preventative routine maintenance processes that ensure equipment is in proper working condition
+• Performing preventative routine maintenance processes that ensure equipment is in proper working condition

 • A review of job practices and procedures with a recommendation for changes to reduce the risk of incidents